 3 credits Prerequisite: MATH 0210 or MATH 0220 (C or better) or required score on the Math placement test.

 This course is designed for students who need a practical understanding of elementary statistics.
-Topics covered include descriptive statistics; probability; normal and binomial distributions; elementary hypothesis testing; chisquared and t-tests; correlation; and linear regression some nonparametric tests, and analysis of variance.
+Topics covered include descriptive statistics; probability; normal and binomial distributions; elementary hypothesis testing; chi-squared and t-tests; correlation; and linear regression some nonparametric tests, and analysis of variance.
 Students will also learn how to use a statistical software package.
-Page 139 | www.AnokaRamsey.edu

-SOCS 1109 Introductory Applied Statistics II 3 credits
+SOCS 1109 Introductory Applied Statistics II

-Prerequisite: MATH 1110 or SOCS 1108 with a grade of C or better or equivalent.
+3 credits Prerequisite: MATH 1110 or SOCS 1108 with a grade of C or better or equivalent.

-A continuation of SOC 1108.
+A continuation of SOCS 1108.
 Topics include analysis of variance; multiple and single variable regression analysis; non-parametric tests; goodness-of-fit tests; contingency tables; time series analysis; quality control; model building; decision analysis; and experimental design.

-SOCS 1172 Honors Seminar on Leadership 3 credits
+SOCS 1172 Honors Seminar on Leadership